Centurions (TV series)

 Centurions is an American science fiction animated television series produced by Ruby-Spears and was animated in Japan by Nippon Sunrise's Studio 7.
 The series began in 1986 as a five-part mini-series and was followed with a 60-episode series.
 The series was story edited by Ted Pedersen and written by several authors, including prolific science fiction writers Michael Reaves, Marc Scott Zicree, Larry DiTillio and Gerry Conway.

 The series theme and soundtrack were composed by Udi Harpaz.
 There was also a line of tie-in toys by Kenner and a comic book series by DC Comics.

 The show revolves around the conflict between Doc Terror's cyborgs and the Centurions - who wear a combination of exoskeleton and mecha.

 Premise

-"Doc Terror and his cyborg companion Hacker unleashed their forces to conquer Earth!
+"In the near future, Doc Terror and his cyborg companion Hacker unleashed their forces to conquer Earth!
 Only one force can stop this evil: a handful of brave men.
 In specially created exo-frames, they can be transported anywhere to fuse with incredible assault weapon systems beamed down from the space station Skyvault, becoming man and machine, Power Xtreme!
 Max Ray, brilliant Sea Operations commander!
 Jake Rockwell, rugged Land Operations specialist!
 Ace McCloud, daring Air Operations expert!
 Whatever the challenge, they are ready - The Centurions!"